-As described in Note 16(d), on 30 June 1995 the Group entered into an arrangement with Nationale-Nederlanden Overseas Finance And Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
-As at the statement of financial position date, total claims paid under this arrangement, when translated into US Dollars, amounted to US\$346,538,000 (2021: US\$347,832,000).
+As described in Note 15(d), on 30 June 1995 the Group entered into an arrangement with Nationale-Nederlanden Overseas Finance And Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
+As at the statement of financial position date, total claims paid under this arrangement, when translated into US Dollars, amounted to US\$347,168,000 (2022: US\$346,538,000).

-As described in Note 18, the Group entered into a Scheme of Arrangement ("Scheme") with effect from 7 March 1997.
-An Amending Scheme of Arrangement ("Amending Scheme") was approved at meetings of Scheme Creditors held on 11 December 2014 and sanctioned by the High Court of Justice of England and Wales by an order dated 29 October 2015 ("the Order"), coming into effect from 14 January 2016.
-The United States Bankruptcy Court granted an order under Chapter 15 of the United States Bankruptcy Code recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.
-The bar date for the final submission of all claims subject to the crystallisation provisions of the Amending Scheme was 12 September 2016 and all submitted claims have now been agreed.
+The Group entered into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
+An Amending Scheme of Arrangement ("Amending Scheme") came into effect from 14 January 2016.
+The United States Bankruptcy Court granted an order recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.
+The Bar Date for the final submission of all claims subject to the crystallisation provisions of the Amending Scheme was 12 September 2016 and all submitted claims have now been agreed.